sittimunirahar/nlp-training/README.md

 # Setting up the environment

-You may create your own file for training purpose:

 1. Open your browser and enter this url at url bar which will launch Jupyter Notebook:

     https://mybinder.org/v2/gh/sittimunirahar/nlp-training/master

-2. Click New button and select Terminal
-3. Execute the following command for installation

-    - conda install spacy
-    - python -m spacy download en_core_web_sm
-    - python -m spacy link en_core_web_sm en_core_web_sm
-    - conda install pandas
-    - conda install streamlit

-3. Close terminal
-4. At jupyter notebook window, click to open jupyter notebook file with your name as its title
+2. At jupyter notebook window, click to open jupyter notebook file with your name as its title
-4. Now you have your own file and environment, happy coding!
+3. Now you have your own file and environment, happy coding!

 # Training Material